 If you are someone who is using a bench grinder for precise work such as sharpening blades or chisels, then you will need a stand that doesn’t vibrate.

-This is where the page from Instructables will help solve your problem so take a look a their tripod design and get ready to solve your problem.
+This is where the page from Instructables will help solve your problem so take a look their tripod design and get ready to solve your problem.

 11. Rotating Dual Bench Grinder Stand